 - Interviewing.
 Putting people at ease, body language and tone of voice, asking open-ended and follow-up questions, recording what people say and other important information, handling interruptions and distractions, group interviews.

 - Observation.
 Direct vs. participant observation, choosing appropriate times and places to observe, relevant information to include, recording observations.

 - Recording information and reporting it to the group.
 What interviewees and those observed say and do, the non-verbal messages they send, who they are (age, situation, etc.), what the conditions were, the date and time, any other factors that influenced the interview or observation.

-- For people for whom writing isn't comfortable, where writing isn't feasible, or where language is a barrier, there should be alternative recording and reporting methods.
-Drawings, maps, diagrams, tape recording, videos, or other imaginative ways of remembering exactly what was said or observed can be substituted, depending on the situation.
+For people for whom writing isn't comfortable, where writing isn't feasible, or where language is a barrier, there should be alternative recording and reporting methods.
+Drawings, maps, diagrams, audio recording, videos, or other imaginative ways of remembering exactly what was said or observed can be substituted, depending on the situation.
 In interviews, if audio or video recording is going to be used, it's important to get the interviewee's permission first - before the interviewer shows up with the equipment, so that there are no misunderstandings.